ZDATE_LARGE_TIME_DIFF

 Documentation

-A detailed description of SAP Memory Management and all relevant profile parameters is available in the documentation at:
+of SAP Memory Management and all relevant profile parameters is available in

 http://help.sap.com/saphelp_nw2004s/helpdata/de/02/96253c538111d1891b0000e8322f96/frameset.htm